Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.7 Best-in-group for gentle contour at hips and shoulders
+Pressure Relief 4.7 Best-in-set contour at hips/shoulders

 Tempur-Pedic ProBreeze Medium Feeling Hybrid Mattress